 Remember even with quartz watches if they’re analogue, it’s best when setting the day or the date, to first move the time to anywhere between 0300 and 0900.
 You do this as setting the day and date within the change over period (roughly 2200 to 0200 +/-) it could cause damage to the mechanism.
 So to make sure, you should move the hour to a time where no changeover occurs – as above.
 The best and easiest way is to set the day and the date for yesterday’s date (this is important) – and once done you can in crown position 2, advance the hands until the day and the date change to today’s date – (the date will probably change first at around midnight to 01.30 ish, followed sometime later up to around 02.00 by the date).
 Then set (advance) to your present time with the crown at position 2 (if a morning time, you won’t pass the 12, if an afternoon time make sure you pass the 12).

-Sounds complicated (and maybe I’ve confused you) but it’s easy peasy really.
+Sounds complicated (and maybe I’ve confused you) but it’s really quite easy really.

 My friends at Watchuseek.com explain it far better than I and you can find analogue watch settings information HERE.